 Once the procedure is completed and your healing period is over, not even your diet has to change.
 The biggest worry about dental implants is periodontal disease, which can be avoided by maintaining your oral hygiene.

-Implants Are a Waste of Money
+Myth: Implants Are a Waste of Money

-Many mistakenly believe that dental implants are only a cosmetic luxury, and aren’t worth their time or money.
+Many mistakenly believe that dental implants are only a cosmetic luxury, and aren’t worth the time or money.
 The truth is that losing teeth can impact your mouth in several ways.
 Our jaw has the incredible ability to constantly rebuild itself.
-When we lose teeth, however, and the stimulation of chewing disappears, our jaws actually lose muscle, causing a sunken look in our cheeks.
+When we lose teeth, however, and the stimulation of chewing disappears, our jaws actually lose bone and muscle, causing a sunken look in our cheeks.
 Tooth loss can also cause other teeth to shift, impacting bite and putting your remaining teeth at a greater risk.

-Implants have been show to significantly improve a person’s quality of life over traditional dentures.
+Implants have been shown to significantly improve a person’s quality of life over traditional dentures.
 So when you’re looking at the cost of dental implants, consider them an investment in your quality of life for the rest of your life.
 Then you’ll see their true value.

-If you’re missing teeth in Wilmington, NC, and are worried about your jaw or appearance, please call (910) 392-6060 today for an appointment with implant dentist Dr. Michael Kuzma at Kuzma Advanced Dentistry.
+Worried about your jaw or appearance, please call (910) 392-6060 today for an appointment with implant dentist Dr. Michael Kuzma at Kuzma Advanced Dentistry.